Community blessings boxes

 As most residents arrive with little more than the clothes on their backs, Almost Home has “set up shop” to provide new and existing residents with necessities - personal hygiene items, shoes and socks, new pillows and sheets, towels, and so much more.
 Residents are also able to request specific items, and an Almost Home representative will bring them on a future visit.

 This location is in honor of Almost Home Drug Prevention Program Director Patty Ellison’s son, Aidan who was taken by an opioid overdose at age 22.

 Almost Home, staffed with an ordained minister from the United Methodist Church, Reverend Lawrence Paris, is now able to provide spiritual care and services to those unable to visit a local church.
 Communion is offered during shelter events, and also within the homeless community.

 Many homeless are destitute at the end of their life.
 Reverend Paris provides final services designed to provide the dignity that the deceased may not have experienced in life.
 Services may be performed at the funeral home, or at Reverend Paris’ home church.

-Beginning in June of 2019, Almost Home will be offering ecumenical worship services at the sites of local homeless communities.
+In June of 2019, Almost Home began offering ecumenical worship services at the sites of local homeless communities.
 All are welcome to attend these casual gatherings of worship and fellowship.